Esri/angular-esri-map/README.md

 # OR install via npm
 npm install angular-esri-map
 ```

 Alternatively, you can clone or [download](https://github.com/Esri/angular-esri-map/releases) this repo and copy the desired module file (`angular-esri-map.js` or `angular-esri-map.min.js`) into your application.

-Once you've added the module to your application, you can use the sample code below to use the scene view directive.
+Once you've added the module to your application, you can refer the sample code below to use the `<esri-scene-view>` directive.
 If you have downloaded or installed locally, point to the location of the module file in your environment (instead of CDN) and load the page in a browser.

 ![App](https://raw.github.com/Esri/angular-esri-map/master/angular-esri-map.png)